tpjoe/TPN2.0/README.md

 # Information

 ## General info
 This repository hosts the codes for the TPN2.0 models, including the VAE-based and transformer-based ones.
 The code can be run on a shortlisted mock data provided in the mock_data folder.
 It will return the model performance based on the mock data, which should be close to 0 as the mock data were based on random distributions.
+On a normal computer, even without a GPU, this code with the small simulated dataset provided should not take longer than 10 minutes to run.

 ## Usage
 - To run the VAE-based model